This article is updated regularly. Bookmark it (Ctrl + D) to get redirected to the latest version.

 – Watching TV/movies from local files or streaming.

 – Audio/photo/video/3D editing: While it is capable of handling such tasks, consider the more powerful iMac Pro if you want more processing power

-– Connecting up to two external monitors.
+– Connecting multiple external monitors.

 Why choose the iMac 21.5″?

 – It’s an all-in-one computer, so there’s no bulky tower.

 – The power supply is integrated in the iMac, so there’s no bulky power brick.